Q7)

 what is often labeled as "clinical depression" is really a combination of

-psychological wounds and blocked grief.
+psychological wounds and normal or blocked grief.
 Implication - if you or

 another person is "too depressed too often," explore the possibility that